ibm-openbmc/dev/README.md

 ### Epics
 Contains Epics only.
 Epics remain in this pipeline until all associated issues are closed.

+### Closed Epics
+Contains Epics that are closed, but the story is not ready to close

 ### Backlog
 Stories that are lower prioroty and not on the immediate roadmap, but will be revisited for a future release.